manahiliqbal/DeciMate/README.md

 Key Features

-1. *Outfit Planning*: The AI suggests daily outfit combinations based on the user's preferences, weather conditions, and calendar events (e.g., professional or casual attire depending on meetings).
+1. *Outfit Planning*: The AI suggests daily outfit combinations based on the user's preferences, weather conditions.

-2. *Meal Planning*: The assistant offers meal suggestions based on dietary preferences, available ingredients, and past choices.
-It can generate a grocery list if needed.
+2. *Meal Planning*: The assistant offers meal suggestions based on dietary preferences and past choices.
+It also generates recipes.

 3. *Task Prioritization*: The AI helps users organize and prioritize their daily tasks by analyzing deadlines, importance, and time available.
 It suggests which tasks to focus on and when to take breaks.